msudvarg/MIDIOrDie/README.md

     make
     sudo make install

+Note that the TensorFlow installation will fail if `python3` does not run with the command `python`.
+To alias `python` to `python3`, run the command:

+    sudo ln -s /usr/bin/python3 /usr/bin/python

 With all those dependencies out of the way, build the repo with a flag to trigger building of the server

     # Build the server